mongodb-partners/Atlas_to_Redshift/README.md

 MongoDB Atlas has direct connectors with Apache Spark.
 Using the spark connectors the data is migrated from MongoDB Atlas to Redshift as a one-time load.

 ### Step2: (Near) Real-Time Data Sync
-With the help of the MongoDB Atlas triggers or Amazon MSK, any delta changes to the database can be continuously written to S3 bucket.
+With the help of the MongoDB Atlas triggers or Amazon MSK, any delta changes to the database can be continuously written to the S3 bucket.
 From the S3 bucket, data can be loaded into the Redshift either through scheduled AWS Glue jobs or can be accessed as an external table.

 In this demonstration, we provided step by step approach for each of these scenarios.